ika-chan/lost-bumblebee/README.md

-## Welcome to GitHub Pages
+## Welcome to our project page!

 You can use the [editor on GitHub](https://github.com/ika-chan/lost-bumblebee/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+(Will delete soon)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+(Will delete soon)

+We are Lost Bumblebee (Team No. 4) and this is our project page for Mobile Robotics (NA 568).

 ### Markdown